OrzGeeker/OrzMC/README.md

                 pick an username for player when start the client

             -t, --game_type
-                Specified the type of game: "pure"/"spigot"/"forge" for server, "pure/forge" for client
+                Specified the type of game: "pure"/"spigot"/"forge" for server, "pure/forge" for client, default 'pure'

             -m, --mem_min
                 Specified the JVM initial memory allocation